Barrow Offshore Wind Farm: Planning and design

 Barrow wind farm was a UK Round 1 wind farm development originally developed by Warwick Energy Limited.
 A planning application was submitted in 2001, and planning consent given in March 2003; the project was sold to Centrica (25%, c.£22.5million), Ørsted A/S (then named DONG Energy) (37.5%), and Statkraft (37.5%) in Sep.
 2003.
-The estimated cost of developing the project was £100million, of which £10million was provided by a UK government grant.
+The estimated cost of developing the project was £100 million, of which £10million was provided by a UK government grant.
 In 2004 Centrica and Ørsted bought the Statkraft stake, forming a 50:50 joint venture in the development.

-The initial Warwick Energy proposal was for a 30 turbine wind farm 7 km southwest of Walney Island (Cumbria), with a generating capacity of up to 108MW; electrical power supply to the mainland was to be via a ~25 km long 132kV cable making groundfall near Heysham, with connection to the mainland electrical grid at an extension to an existing electricity substation south of Heysham nuclear power station.
-Turbines were expected to have ~50m radius blades, with a 75m hub height, and be in water at a depth of ~20m, with a ~32.5m sub-sea bed monopile foundation; the turbines were to be spaced approximately 500m apart in four rows aligned to face the prevailing southwesterly winds, with a row spacing of ~750m.
+The initial Warwick Energy proposal was for a 30 turbine wind farm 7 km southwest of Walney Island (Cumbria), with a generating capacity of up to 108 MW; electrical power supply to the mainland was to be via a ~25 km long 132 kV cable making groundfall near Heysham, with connection to the mainland electrical grid at an extension to an existing electricity substation south of Heysham nuclear power station.
+Turbines were expected to have ~50m radius blades, with a 75m hub height, and be in water at a depth of ~20 m, with a ~32.5 m sub-sea bed monopile foundation; the turbines were to be spaced approximately 500 m apart in four rows aligned to face the prevailing southwesterly winds, with a row spacing of ~750 m.

 Construction

-In July 2004 Kellogg Brown & Root Ltd and Vestas-Celtic Wind Technology Ltd were awarded the contract to install and commission the wind farm, and to operate the wind farm for 5 years.
-A 30 turbine wind farm with a capacity of 90MW was constructed by the consortium between July 2005 and May 2006.
+In July 2004 Kellogg Brown & Root Ltd and Vestas-Celtic Wind Technology Ltd were awarded the contract to install and commission the wind farm, and to operate the wind farm for five years.
+A 30-turbine wind farm with a capacity of 90MW was constructed by the consortium between July 2005 and May 2006.
 The main construction base was at Harland and Wolff's shipyard in Belfast.
 In exceptions where pile driving of monopile foundations failed, drilling was used to form the monopile foundations.

-IEC 1A class Vestas V90-3.0MW wind turbines were used, mounted on a 75m tower connected to 4.75 m monopiles supplied by a Sif/Smulders joint venture.
-Turbine to offshore substation electric connection were at 33kV, with the voltage stepped up to 132kV at an offshore substation supplied by Areva T&D (transformer), Sif/Smulders (superstructure and monopile) and designed by KBR and Mott MacDonald.
-Cables were supplied by Prysmian (33kV) and Nexans (132kV).
+IEC 1A class Vestas V90-3.0 MW wind turbines were used, mounted on a 75 m tower connected to 4.75 m monopiles supplied by a Sif/Smulders joint venture.
+Turbine to offshore substation electric connection were at 33 kV, with the voltage stepped up to 132 kV at an offshore substation supplied by Areva T&D (transformer), Sif/Smulders (superstructure and monopile) and designed by KBR and Mott MacDonald.
+Cables were supplied by Prysmian (33 kV) and Nexans (132 kV).

 Construction of the wind farm was completed in June 2006 with the first power generated in March 2006.
 The operator is Barrow Offshore Wind Limited, owned by Centrica and Ørsted.